nlpie/mtap/docs/tutorials/python.md

 ## Interacting with the Events Service

-When you deploy the processor above, the MTAP framework wraps that processor in a gRPC service and server.
+When you deploy the processor above, the MTAP framework hosts the processor as a gRPC service that can be contacted to process documents.
 When it receives a request, it uses the request parameters to instantiate the ``Document`` object that gets passed to your processor.
 This ``Document`` object is your interface to the events service.